Srinivas-VJ/Sudoku/README.md

 # Sudoku

-Sudoku is a logic-based, combinatorial number-placement puzzle.
-The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9
+- A sudoku puzzle is generated at random and the user can solve the puzzle.
+- The UI is made with tkinter although using pygame would make things easier.
+- This implementation uses backtracking to solve the puzzle generated internally and compares the user input with the solution.